toddheasley/p-func/README.md

 | --- | --- |
 | ![](docs/entitlements-app-sandbox.png) | ![](docs/entitlements-background-modes.png) |

-[Add this package](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) to your Xcode project (or as a dependency in another package); add `PFunc` library to app target(s).
+[Add `p-func` package (this repo)](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) to your Xcode project (or as a dependency in another package), and add `PFunc` library to app target(s).
+Add `@Observable PFunc` object to your SwiftUI app environment:

 ```swift
 import SwiftUI